lagz-1/riscv-gnu-toolchain/README.md

 and re-run.

-## If you can see 'hello world!', it means that you have successfully configured it.Congratulations!
+If you can see 'hello world!', it means that you have successfully configured it.Congratulations🎉!